 This Is It: The Ultimate Financial Planning Guide

 Many changes are triggered by inflation, which means the income limits for claiming deductions are increasing.

 1. Tax Brackets Increase for All Filing Statuses

 Your federal taxes are calculated based on the tax brackets for your filing status.
 Each year, these brackets are adjusted for inflation.
-Here are the income levels for the top tax brackets for each filing status in 2018:
+Here are the minimum income levels for the top tax brackets for each filing status in 2021: